MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-4.md

 az vm show --name $vmName --resource-group $resourceGroup
 ```

-You'll see a lot of information, which can be difficult to parse visually.
+You see numerous information, which can be difficult to parse visually.
 The returned JSON contains information on authentication, network interface storage,
 and more.
 Most importantly, it contains the Azure object IDs for resources that the VM is connected to.
 Object IDs allow accessing these resources directly
 to get more information about the VM's configuration and capabilities.

-In order to extract the object ID we want, the `--query` argument is used.
+In order to extract the object ID, the `--query` argument is used.
 Queries are written in the [JMESPath query language](http://jmespath.org)Start
 with getting the network interface controller (NIC) object ID.

 ```azurecli-interactive